wookieb/action-dispatcher/README.md

 ## Browser
 Available in [build](tree/master/build) directory.
+NOTE.
+Using [browserify](http://browserify.org/) or [modules-webmake](https://github.com/medikoo/modules-webmake) is preferred way to consume CommonJS modules like this one.

 ## How it works?
 The idea is really simple: "Do not bind controllers and views".